 Signs That A Baby Is Ready To Wave

-A baby who is ready to wave may show various fine motor movements of the hands and fingers.
-You may also notice certain cognitive milestones.
+A baby who is ready to wave may show various fine motor movementsiXAbilities where one needs to use the small muscles in their hands, fingers, and wrists to perform specific movements. of the hands and fingers.
+You may also notice certain cognitive milestonesiXIndicators of a baby’s mental development, including their ability to think, explore, learn, and decipher things. .
 Most of these achievements occur at the age of nine months and are stated below (4).

 - Points at things with their fingers